 The Department of Campus Safety seeks to ensure a safe and secure environment for everyone.
-Campus Safety provides a variety of services regarding medical and fire emergencies, pedestrian
+Campus Safety provides a variety of services regarding medical and fire emergencies, pedestrian and vehicular safety, property protection, parking enforcement, vehicle jump starts, lost and found property and informational assistance.
+Campus Safety conducts walking and mobile patrols throughout the campus.
+Security cameras are strategically located inside all campus buildings and exterior parking areas.

-Red Emergency Phones located within campus building hallways, and Emergency Call Boxes located in parking lots 1, 2, 3, 4, 5, 6, 8 the walkway behind the West building and the outside basketball courts, all connect directly to the Campus Safety Office.
+Red Emergency Phones located within campus building hallways, and Emergency Call Boxes located in parking lots 1, 2, 3, 4, 5, 6, 8, the walkway behind the West building and the outside basketball courts, all connect directly to the Campus Safety Office.